fossabot/ApkBleed/README.md

 # Overview

 *Decompile Source Of An APk With Decoded AndroidManifest.xml File Using Apktool Installed In Alpine PROOT.

 *Recompile An Apk Source Code With Apktool And AAPT Installed In Alpine PROOT.

 *Sign An Apk Using SignApk Built In Alpine PROOT.

-*ZipAlign An Apk For Better Optimization Using ZipAlign *Most Imported Binding With Metasploit Framwork.
+*ZipAlign An Apk For Better Optimization Using ZipAlign

+*Most Imported Binding With Metasploit Framwork.
 It Binds MSF Payload With An Original Apk And Make It Undectable.

 *This Tool Only Work With My Java Repo You Can Find It [Here](http://github.com/ng1nX4O4/termux-java)

 # Setup

-[*]Note: This Tool Is Only For Termux User And Support ARM,AARCH64 And X64_86 Architecture.
+[*]Note: This Tool Is Only For Termux User And Support ARM AARCH64 And X64_86 Architecture.
 More Support Coming Soon

 ```
 git clone http://github.com/ng1nx4O4/ApkBleed